nikomatsakis/babysteps/content/blog/2025-10-21-move-destruct-leak.markdown

 ### Why is the trait `Destruct` and not `Drop`?

-This comes from the const generifs work.
+This comes from the const generics work.
 I don't love it.
 But there is a logic to it.
 Right now, when you drop a struct or other value, that actually does a whole sequence of things, only one of which is running any `Drop` impl -- it also (for example) drops all the fields in the struct recursively, etc. The idea is that "destruct" refers to this whole sequence.

 ### How hard would this to be to prototype?